 Don’t be fooled by the fact that roughly half of Columbia’s 119,000 full-time residents are registered Democrat.
 This is a charming family-oriented town which celebrates many of the values conservatives look for in a potential hometown.
-The local economy is quite strong, and students from nearby colleges often stick around even after graduation.
-With lots of hiking trails, recreational areas, art galleries, and popular restaurants in town, Columbia enjoys a youthful vibe.
-Best yet, Columbia’s cost of living averages about 7% less than the national average.
+The local economy is quite strong, and students from nearby conservative colleges often stick around even after graduation.
+With lots of hiking trails, state parks, recreational areas, art galleries, music festivals, and popular restaurants in town, Columbia enjoys the youthful vibe of some of the more liberal colleges and towns.
+Best yet, Columbia’s cost of living averages about 7% less than average.

 19. Boiling Springs, North Carolina

 Located not too far west of Charlotte is the small college town of Boiling Springs, North Carolina.
-Home to Gardner-Webb University, Boiling Springs is a close-knit community.
+Home to private liberal arts college Gardner-Webb Univ., Boiling Springs is a close-knit community.
 The average age of the 4,600 residents is just 23 years old.
 About 59% of Boiling Springs votes Republican, making it a nice option for conservative North Carolina residents looking to live in an affordable area.
 Indeed, Boiling Springs’s cost of living runs 7% less than the national norm.
 This is due to Boiling Springs’s low housing costs, which run only about 75% of the typical American town.

 18. Cedarville, Ohio

 During the school year, the population of tiny Cedarville, Ohio doubles thanks to students from local Cedarville University.
 Cedarville encapsulates all that’s charming about Southwestern Ohio.
 It has loads of antique shops and myriad historical sites.
 It even has an impressive collection of cycling and hiking trails to better enjoy the natural scenery.
-It’s pretty affordable, too.
+It’s pretty affordable, too, especially compared to more liberal colleges and towns with Democratic political leanings.
 The overall cost of living in Cedarville is approximately 7% less than the average cost of living for the United States.
 The least expensive categories are food, healthcare, housing, and transportation.

 17. Findlay, Ohio